INCEXCL

 Section K can be downloaded by clicking here

-Please note the below information is only applicable for England, Wales and Northern Island, Scotland has separate building regulations.
+Please note the below information is only applicable for England, Wales and Northern Island.
+Scotland has separate building regulations.

-This is also our interpretation based on the most commonly asked questions, to be absolutely sure we would recommend checking with your building inspector
+This is also our interpretation based on the most commonly asked questions.
+To be absolutely sure we would recommend checking with your building inspector.

 Key Points: